CarInsurance.com Insights

 Nothing beats a sports car for driving excitement.
 But insuring these powerful little coupes can be expensive.

-Sports car insurance tends to be higher than other vehicles, like SUVs and sedans.
-However, you can save money without sacrificing performance if you choose a cheaper sports car with affordable coverage.
+Sports car insurance tends to be higher than for other vehicles, such as SUVs and sedans.
+However, you can save money without sacrificing performance by choosing a cheaper sports car with affordable coverage.

 Learn more about insurance for sports cars, including the cheapest sports cars to insure and the least expensive insurance companies to use.